Skip to content

 }

-After allocating the struct's memory, you must immediately check the malloc return value — accessing arr->data without checking will cause an immediate segfault.
-We set a minimum capacity of 8 as a rule of thumb; too small leads to frequent growth, too large wastes memory.
+We must check the malloc return value immediately after allocating the structure memory.
+If we access arr->data without checking, the program will immediately segfault.
+We set a minimum capacity of eight as a heuristic; a value that is too small causes frequent reallocations, while a value that is too large wastes memory.

-⚠️ Pitfall Warning Note the presence of the error check.
-This is a very classic resource leak scenario: the struct allocation succeeded, but the data area allocation failed.
-If you simply return without freeing, that struct memory is leaked forever.
-This situation of "partially allocating resources but failing in subsequent steps" is one of the most error-prone aspects of C memory management.
+⚠️ Warning Pay attention to the presence of free(arr).
+This is a classic resource leak scenario: the structure allocation succeeds, but the data area allocation fails.
+If you simply return NULL without free(arr), that structure memory is leaked forever.
+This situation, where "some resources are allocated but subsequent steps fail," is one of the most error-prone aspects of C memory management.

 Usage: